SumoLogic/sumologic-documentation/docs/csa/index.md

 <img src={useBaseUrl('img/icons/security/security.png')} alt="icon" width="60"/>

-Cloud Security (CSA) is a cloud-based security system that provides the following functionality:
+Cloud Security Analytics (CSA) is a cloud-based security system that provides the following functionality:

 * Collection of log and event data from your infrastructure and applications, on-premise and in-cloud.
 * Correlation of the collected data to reduce the volume of info you need to sift through to investigate issues.